-Aarhus, second city in Denmark.
-Experience the good vibes and many cultural events in Aarhus
+Aarhus, the second city in Denmark.
+Experience the good vibes and many cultural events in our lovely city.

-Aarhus offers the AAL Forum a vibrant arena at Radisson Congress Centre with interactive facilities where we showcase European healthcare solutions and developing potential.
+Aarhus offers the AAL Forum 2019 a vibrant arena at the Aarhus Congress Center with interactive facilities where we showcase European healthcare solutions and developing potential.

 An arena where participants have the opportunity to present their products whilst networking with a diverse audience of both industry, experts and the public.

-The Radisson Blu Scandinavia Hotel/Scandinavian Congress Center is placed within 5-10 minutes walk from the central train station, bus stops and lots of shopping opportunities, restaurants, cafés and the sparkling nightlife of Aarhus city.
+The Aarhus Congress Center is placed within 5-10 minutes walk from the central train station, bus stops and lots of shopping opportunities, restaurants, cafés and the sparkling nightlife of Aarhus city.

 Experiences and sights close to the venue